Annual Jewish Holy Days

 The Weekly Sabbath

-The celebration of the weekly Sabbath serves as a reminder that YHWH, the Creator, is the God that created everything on earth in six days and rested on the seventh day.
-It defines our God and separates Him from imposters.
+The celebration of the weekly Sabbath serves as a reminder that YHWH, our Creator, is the God that created everything on earth in six days and rested on the seventh day.
+It defines our God and separates Him from any imposters.

 The weekly Sabbath begins at sundown on Friday and continues till sundown Saturday for a full 24 hour period.
-Generally it is customary to light a candle and say a Shabbat prayer at the beginning of the Sabbath.
+Generally it is customary to light a candle and say a Shabbat prayer at the beginning of the Sabbath evening.

 The Annual Sabbaths